 When writing the minutes for election results, use the following sample template for an uncontested election: No nominations from the floor were submitted.
 A verbal vote was taken, and the slate of officers was accepted.
-The elected Board of Directors for 2024 ABC PTA is:
+The elected officers for 2032 ABC PTA are: